myothiha/obsidian/Pertimm Intern/ACPM Traffic Analysis Application/Technical Overview.md

  - Does previous year have the same trend?
  - Does similar websites show similar trend?
- - If yes, it's not really an anomaly and why it is the case.
+ - If yes, it's not really an anomaly and optionally explain why it is the case.
  - If no, do Log Analysis for the days that are suspicious.
 	 - Find out the reason for the anomaly.
 For example,
 		 - 80% more traffic outside of France than usual.